 #4 Merino wool sportswear

 Norwegians love sports, especially winter ones, so there’s no surprise that they sportswear is of great quality.
 Very popular are items made from the merino wool.
 Everyone in Norway uses them for skiing (which is their favourite winter sport).
-They are also the best for hiking, as they keep you warm when it’s cold, or cool you down when it’s too hot, always giving you a dry sensation.
-One of the known Norwegian brands making clothes from merino wool is Devold.
+The merino wool is also the best for hiking, as they keep you warm when it’s cold, or cool you down when it’s too hot, always giving you a dry sensation.
+One of the brands popular in Norway for merino wool is Kari Traa.

 #5 Trip to Norway

 There’s no better gift for someone who loves Norway, than a trip to visit this fascinating country.
-From arctic adventures on Svalbard to dog sledding in the mountains, through the road trips in the fjords, chasing Northern Lights or discovering the history of Oslo – there is plenty to do in Norway.
+From arctic adventures on Svalbard to dog sledding in the mountains, through the road trips in the fjords, chasing Northern Lights, or discovering the history of Oslo – there is plenty to do in Norway.
 Choose tours from the Nothern Lights Trip in northern Norway, Reindeer Sledding & Feeding with Sami Guide, to Fjord Cruise & Whale Safari.

 #6 Norwegian T-shirt